flexera-public/policy_templates/cost/azure/rightsize_synapse_sql_pools/README.md

 ## Cost

-This Policy Template does not incur any cloud costs
+This Policy Template does not incur any cloud costs.